 Community scientists will collect information about frog and toad eggs, tadpoles, and adults, along with collecting water quality samples.
 Data are used to help management agencies better understand amphibian habitats and conserve them.

 Training Required?
-Yes!
+No

 Commitment Level: Flexible and varies, depending on interest